Kong/kong-pongo/README.md

 For example; the Kong plugin `session` relies on the `lua-resty-session` rock.
 So by default it will install that dependency before starting the tests.

-An alternate way is to provide a `.pongo/pongo-setup.sh` file.
-If that file is present then that file will be executed (using `source`), instead of the default behaviour.
+To modify the default behaviour there are 2 scripts that can be hooked up:

+* `.pongo/pongo-setup-host.sh` this script will be executed (not sourced) right before the Kong test container is started.
+Hence this script runs **on the host**.
+  The interpreter can be set using the regular shebang.

+* `.pongo/pongo-setup.sh` is ran upon container start **inside** the Kong container.
+It will not be executed but sourced, and will run on `/bin/sh` as interpreter.

-For example, the following file will install a specific development branch of `lua-resty-session` instead of the one specified in the rockspec:
+For example, the following file (saved as `.pongo/pongo-setup.sh`) will install a specific development branch of `lua-resty-session` instead of the one specified in the rockspec:

 ```shell
 # remove any existing version if installed